cnrancher/autok3s/README.md

 ## What is AutoK3s

-[K3s](https://github.com/k3s-io/k3s) is a fully certified Kubernetes offering, it can replace the "full-fat" K8s in some cases.Using K3s to create K3s clusters in public cloud providers is a complicated process.
-In addtion, users are required to fill in different parameters and fields in different cloud providers to create K3s clusters in them.
+[K3s](https://github.com/k3s-io/k3s) is a fully certified Kubernetes offering, it can replace the "full-fat" K8s in some cases.
+Using K3s to create K3s clusters in public cloud providers is a complicated process.
+Users are required to fill in different parameters and fields in different cloud providers to create K3s clusters in them.
 AutoK3s is made to simplify this process.

 AutoK3s is a lightweight tool for simplifying the cluster management of K3s, it can help you **Run K3s Everywhere**.
 You can use AutoK3s to create and launch K3s clusters, or to add nodes in existing K3s clusters.
-AutoK3s not only improves user experience of cluster management on public clouds, but also inherites kubectl, provides users with accessible cluster management abilities.
+AutoK3s not only improves user experience of cluster management on cloud providers, but also inherites kubectl, which can provide users with convenient cluster management abilities.
 Currently, AutoK3s supports **Alibaba, Tencent, and AWS** cloud services.
 If the cloud providers you are using are not listed above, you can always use **native** mode to bootstrap clusters in you VM instances.
 We will support more cloud providers based on our user community's feedbacks.

 <!-- toc -->